isaacotengdev/Medallion_Archecture_On_AWS/README.md

 -   **Data Characteristics:**

-    -   Fully cleansed, reliable, and aggregated
+    -   Fully cleansed, trustworthy, and aggregated

     -   Optimized for reporting or machine learning

-    -   Often stored in **columnar formats** (Parquet, ORC) for faster queries
+    -    For quicker enquiries, data is frequently stored in **columnar formats** (Parquet, ORC).

 -   **Use Cases:**